Announcement Type: New Limited Competition Cooperative Agreement

 - Additional documents to support narrative (i.e. data tables, key news articles, etc.).

 2. Review and Selection

 Each application will be prescreened by the DGM staff for eligibility and completeness as outlined in the funding announcement.
+Applications that meet the eligibility criteria shall be reviewed for merit by the ORC based on evaluation criteria in this funding announcement.
+The ORC could be composed of both Tribal and Federal reviewers appointed by the IHS program to review and make recommendations on these applications.
+The technical review process ensures selection of quality projects in a national competition for limited funding.
 Incomplete applications and applications that are non-responsive to the eligibility criteria will not be referred to the ORC.
-Applicants will be notified by DGM, via email, to outline minor missing components (i.e., signature on the SF-424, audit documentation, key contact form) needed for an otherwise complete application.
+The applicant will be notified via email of this decision by the Grants Management Officer of the DGM.
+Applicants will be notified by DGM, via email, to outline minor missing components (i.e., budget narratives, audit documentation, key contact form) needed for an otherwise complete application.
 All missing documents must be sent to DGM on or before the due date listed in the email of notification of missing documents required.

 VI.
 Award Administration Information

 1. Award Notices

 The Notice of Award (NoA) is a legally binding document signed by the Grants Management Officer and serves as the official notification of the grant award.
 The NoA will be initiated by the DGM in our grant system, GrantSolutions (https://www.grantsolutions.gov).
 Each entity that is approved for funding under this announcement will need to request or have a user account in GrantSolutions in order to retrieve their NoA.
 The NoA is the authorizing document for which Start Printed Page 24833funds are dispersed to the approved entities and reflects the amount of Federal funds awarded, the purpose of the grant, the terms and conditions of the award, the effective date of the award, and the budget/project period.